 Claudia F. Savage is one-half of the performance duo and creative consultancy Thick in the Throat, Honey.
 She also co-runs the forthcoming music-poetry label Thrum Recordings.
 Originally from Queens, New York, Claudia spent equal years in the wilds of North Carolina and Colorado (where she got her M.A. in Asian Literature and Women’s Studies) before landing in Portland, Oregon.
 As a poet she thrives on interdisciplinary collaboration and experiment and work that marries the sensuous with the intellect.
 Of her poems, it has been said that they reveal, “eros properly seen is a force as monumental as continental drift…” – Dan Beachy-Quick.

-Her collaboration reductions, about motherhood and ephemerality, with Detroit artist Jacklyn Brickman, will be exhibited November 2017 in Chicago.
+Her collaboration reductions, about motherhood and ephemerality, with Detroit artist Jacklyn Brickman, will be exhibited in 2018 in Chicago.
 Her poems, essays, and interviews have been published widely, most recently in Water-Stone Review, Nimrod, BOMB, Denver Quarterly, Columbia, Forklift, Ohio, Cordella, and Drunken Boat/Anomaly, where she interviews Arab-American poets for her series, “Witness the Hour.”

-She's the author of Bruising Continents (Spuyten Duyvil, May 2017), The Last One Eaten: A Maligned Vegetable's History, and, with three other poets, The Hour of Anjali.
+She's the author of Bruising Continents (Spuyten Duyvil), The Last One Eaten: A Maligned Vegetable's History, and, with three other poets, The Hour of Anjali.
 She’s garnered awards from Jentel, Ucross, The Atlantic Center for the Arts, and RACC and lives with her husband and daughter.
 Find her also at Claudia F. Savage.

 Taking a workshop with Savage Writers is an investment in your artistic life and makes you a part of a lively, committed community that benefits from your participation and dedication.
 As such, the following cancellation policies apply: